horia141/jupiter/src/docs/material/how-tos/install.md

 ## Web Application

-The simplest way to use Thrive is by using the [web application](https://app.get-thriving.com).
+The simplest way to use Thrive is by using the [web application](https://get-thriving.com/).
 If this is the first time you're visiting you'll be prompted to create an account.

-By using the web application you will be running in [hosted mode](../concepts/hosted-vs-local-mode.md).
+By using the web application you will be running in [global hosted mode](../concepts/hosting-options.md).
+You can access the web app in self hosted mode too.

+## Desktop App, Mobile Apps, PWA

+You can download the desktop app, mobile apps, or install a PWA for desktop (MacOS) and mobile (iOS and Android) too.

 ## MacOS Dmg Local